mattorb/dotfiles/README.md

 With the left hand, press and hold <kbd>s</kbd>+<kbd>d</kbd> to enter super duper mode.
 Then use the right hand to press <kbd>h</kbd>,<kbd>j</kbd>,<kbd>k</kbd>, or <kbd>l</kbd> for moving the cursor left, down, up, or right.
 Additionally, you can add <kbd>a</kbd> for <kbd>alt</kbd>, <kbd>f</kbd> of <kbd>command</kbd>, and <kbd>space</kbd> for <kbd>shift</kbd> using the left hand.

 This is mostly following what Jason implemented [here](https://github.com/jasonrudolph/keyboard/), so please refer to that for more explanation and detail.
-There are a few other useful key combos that come with super duper mode (like tab navigation).
-My fork and modifications live [here](https://github.com/mattorb/keyboard).
+There are a few other useful key combos that come with super duper mode (like tab navigation with <kbd>i</kbd> and <kbd>o</kbd> for instance).

+My [fork](https://github.com/mattorb/keyboard) introduces the following key changes from the original:
+1. In super duper mode, emit 'nudging' mousewheel events with <kbd>n</kbd>,<kbd>m</kbd>,<kbd>.</kbd>.
+2. In super duper mode, activate application menu with <kbd>g</kbd>
+3. Adds 'Ah fudge' mode.

 ## Ah Fudge Mode
 I added an <kbd>a</kbd>h <kbd>f</kbd>udge mode analagous to super duper, but which maps <kbd>h</kbd>,<kbd>j</kbd>,<kbd>k</kbd>, or <kbd>l</kbd> to